 The Organization does not incur costs to obtain customer contracts that are incremental to a given contract (e.g., commissions) or recoverable.
-In some cases, the Organization may receive payment prior to recognition of revenue.
-The balance of contract liabilities at December 31, 2019 and 2018 were \$300,103 and \$321,292, respectively.
+In some cases, the Organization may receive payment prior to the completion of the performance obligation.
+Such amounts are considered to be contract liabilities.
+The balance of contract liabilities at December 31, 2020 and 2019 were \$277,844 and \$300,103, respectively, and was reported as unearned income on the statement of financial position.

-Nonexchange Contracts Accounted for under Topic 958
+Nonexchange Transactions Accounted for under Topic 958

-In June 2018, the FASB issued ASU No. 2018-08 which clarifies existing revenue recognition guidance for not-for-profit entities and requires an entity to determine whether a contract with a resource provider represents an exchange or nonexchange transaction in order to determine the appropriate accounting guidance for recognition.
 Arrangements that are determined to be nonexchange transactions are excluded from the scope of Topic 606 and fall under Topic 958.
 A nonexchange transaction is not considered to be a reciprocal exchange of goods and services with a customer, but rather is tantamount to a contribution from a resource provider.

 Under Topic 958, nonexchange transactions may be conditional or unconditional.
 If there is both 1) a barrier and 2) a right of return or release of the resource provider's obligation to transfer assets, then the contribution is conditional.
 If both criteria are not present, then the contribution is unconditional and is recognized upon satisfaction of any conditions.
 A contribution also may include a purpose or use restriction on the funding, or may be intended for use in a future year and thus have an explicit or implicit time restriction.
 Once a contribution becomes unconditional, an entity shall consider whether there is a purpose or time restriction prior to recognizing the funds as unrestricted revenue.
-The Organization adopted the new standard effective January 1, 2019 using the modified prospective approach.